Discovery Bible Study

 The Discovery Bible Study is best done in a group of three or more.

 The goal of the Discovery Bible Study is not to conduct a one-way Bible lesson, but instead to show people how they can learn from and make sense of Scripture and to introduce them to different Christian disciplines, such as worship, prayer, community, service, and accountability.
+Plus, a prompt to share one’s discovery about God with others.
 This makes DBS great for seekers, international students, as well as mature believers.
 Because content is driven by questions and conversation, there is no limit to the depth of learning and application a group can experience.

 The first portion of the DBS should be focused on your relationships with members of the group.